Rutland, Massachusetts: Arts and culture

 Each year, Rutland holds a four-day-long Fourth of July celebration, beginning on July 1.
 Events include performances by area musicians, a lip-sync concert, chicken barbecue hosted by the local Fire Brigade, a Historical Society Lemonade Social, and an acclaimed fireworks show.
 On the Fourth, Rutland holds a parade with floats made by local organizations and special guests including local and regional politicians.

 August also brings in the Central Tree Chowder Chili Challenge, an event hosted and sponsored by the Rutland Fire Brigade.
 Area restaurants compete for local bragging rights for having the best area clam chowder.
 With two ways to "win", restaurants compete for both the people's choice as well as the votes of their peers and competitors.

 While the main draw to the day is the clam chowder, the event has evolved into a family-oriented day.
 There is no admission fee except for those who wish to sample the chowder.
 However, there are also pony rides, face painting, "exotic" animal exhibits, inflatable rooms for kids, a free "train ride" (a lawn tractor towing three cars around the local athletic track), as well as miscellaneous vendors, both local and from surrounding towns.

 Proceeds go to the local Fire Brigade, which uses the money for restoration of the town's original fire station, and also to help supplement the expenses of the Fire Department by purchasing much needed equipment that would otherwise have to wait for town funding.

 Education

 Rutland is a part of the Wachusett Regional School District.

-There are two elementary schools: Naquag Elementary, for grades up to 2nd, and Glenwood Elementary, grades 3rd through 5th.
+There are two elementary schools; Naquag Elementary, which houses grades K through 2nd.
+The second elementary school is Glenwood Elementary, which contains grades 3rd through 5th.

-The middle school is Central Tree Middle School.
+Naquag Elementary is located on Main Street.
+As of the 2024-2025 school year, the school has 22 full-time teachers and 344 students.

+The middle school in the town is Central Tree Middle School.
+Central Tree contains grades 6 through 8 and houses 365 students and 25 full-time teachers.
+The average reading and math proficiency in the school is above the state average with a 53% Reading proficiency and 41% Math proficiency.

 The public high schools are Wachusett Regional High School in Holden, and Bay Path Regional Vocational Technical High School in Charlton.

 Rutland is also home to the residential treatment facility, Devereux School.
 Devereux provides educational and psychological services to youth aged 6–21.